medusajs/medusa/docs/content/development/feature-flags/toggle.md

 ---
-description: 'Learn how to toggle feature flags in the Medusa backend.
+description: 'Learn how to toggle feature flags in Medusa.
 This guide explains the steps required to toggle a feature flag.'
 addHowToData: true
 ---